Orvil Dryfoos: The New York Times

-Personal life

-He was married to Marian Sulzberger, daughter of Arthur Hays Sulzberger.
-They had three children: Jacqueline Hays Dryfoos (born 1943), a psychotherapist divorced from Stuart Greenspon; Robert Ochs Dryfoos (born 1944) divorced from Katie Thomas; and Susan Warms Dryfoos (born 1946), married to Daniel Selznick, son of film producer David O. Selznick and Irene Mayer Selznick.

-Death
+Newspaper strike

-In late 1962, a massive newspaper strike brought the publishing industry of New York to its knees.
+The defining struggle of Dryfoos' tenure at The Times was a lengthy newspaper strike, which began in late 1962 and brought the publishing industry of New York to its knees.
 The staff of The Times dropped from 5,000 working personnel to only 900.

 The stress of negotiations and continuing to produce as much of a paper as possible adversely affected Dryfoos's health, as he worked to resolve the strike.

 The strike lasted for 114 days and at the time was identified as the costliest in Times history.
 On March 31, 1963, the strikers returned to work.
 Dryfoos maintained cordial relations with strikers throughout the stoppage and greeted the staff with a letter stating, "It's good to see you back at work!"

+Personal life

+Dryfoos and his wife, the former Marian Sulzberger, had three children: Jacqueline Hays Dryfoos (born 1943), a psychotherapist divorced from Stuart Greenspon; Robert Ochs Dryfoos (born 1944), divorced from Katie Thomas; and Susan Warms Dryfoos (born 1946), married to first to Douglas Howcroft Mazonowicz and second Daniel Selznick, son of film producer David O. Selznick and Irene Mayer Selznick.

+Death

-Dryfoos went to Puerto Rico to recover, but while there he checked into the hospital.
+Following the protracted, and draining, 112-day newspaper strike of 1962-63, Dryfoos went to Puerto Rico to recover, but while there he checked into a hospital.
 He returned to New York and immediately went to Columbia Presbyterian Medical Center.
 He died there on May 25, 1963, from heart failure at the age of 50.

 Dryfoos's funeral at Congregation Emanu-El of New York was attended by many notable residents of New York City, including New York City mayor Robert F. Wagner, Jr., Columbia University president Grayson L. Kirk and later long-time New York District Attorney Robert M. Morgenthau.
 Many members of the Rockefeller family were there, including New York Governor Nelson Rockefeller, Lincoln Center chairman John D. Rockefeller III, and Chase Manhattan Bank president David Rockefeller.
 Many of his rival publishers attended: Hearst Newspapers editor in chief William Randolph Hearst, Jr., Newhouse publisher Samuel Irving Newhouse, Sr., New York Post publisher Dorothy Schiff, CBS president Frank Stanton, and Time Inc. chairman Andrew Heiskell (in 1965, Heiskell married Dryfoos's widow, Marian).
 James Reston, the Washington correspondent and future executive editor of The New York Times who was also a close friend of Dryfoos, gave the eulogy.
 Reston said that Dryfoos "wore his life away" during the strike and "when the strike was over he finally slipped away to the hospital and never came back."

 He was succeeded as publisher by Arthur Ochs "Punch" Sulzberger, the son of Arthur Hays Sulzberger, and younger brother of Marian Sulzberger Dryfoos.